ilivenoble/ilivenoble/README.md

 ### Hi there 👋
 Glad you are checking me out.

 My day-to-day job involves deploying and managing resources in the cloud (Azure).
-In addition, I provide support to Microsoft customers hosting their applications using the Azure App Service and the Azure Container App platform.
+In addition, I provide support to Microsoft customers hosting their applications using the Azure App Service and the Azure Container App platforms.

 Feel free to connect with me!